tracim/tracim/CONTRIBUTING.md

 ## Code formatting and others checks

 ### Pre-commit

+:warning: you need at least python 3.6 to run pre-commit (because of black requirement)

 In order to follow most tracim guideline in yours commit, please use the precommit mecanism, this will do some automatic check before committing to tracim and propose you fix.